-It is right to praise thee, Almighty God, for the acts of love by which thou hast redeemed us through thy Son Jesus Christ our Lord.
+The people raise their palm crosses for the following blessing: PresiderThe Lord be with you.AllAnd also with you.PresiderLet us give thanks to the Lord our God.AllIt is right to give God thanks and praise.
+It is right to praise you, Almighty God, for the acts of love by which you have redeemed us through your Son Jesus Christ our Lord.
 On this day he entered the holy city of Jerusalem in triumph, and was proclaimed as King of kings by those who spread their garments and branches of palm along his way.
-Let these branches be for us signs of his victory, and grant that we who bearest them in his name may ever hail him as our King, and follow him in the way that leads to eternal life; who liveth and reigneth in glory with thee and the Holy Spirit, now and for ever.
+Let these branches be for us signs of his victory, and grant that we who bear them in his name may ever hail him as our King, and follow him in the way that leads to eternal life; who lives and reigns in glory with you and the Holy Spirit, now and for ever.
 Amen.
 Presider Blessed is the one who comes in the name of the Lord.
 All Hosanna in the highest.